Grid Iron Terraced Housing

 In the ‘Clifton Park Terraces’ character area there tend to be more larger houses included and more trees lining the streets than in other parts of the zone.
 These areas of terraced housing are slightly further from the 19th and early 20th century industries and have characteristics in common with the grander ‘19th to early 20th Century Villa Suburbs’ that they adjoin.
 Freehold land societies are likely to have been involved in the early stages of the development of these areas, a pattern that has also been observed in the Grid Iron Terraced zones of Barnsley and Sheffield (see ‘19th to early 20th Century Villa Suburbs’ zone).

-A large areas of early terraced housing was knocked down in the 1960s and 70s within the area now occupied by the ‘Late 20th Century Replanned Centres’ character zone.
-This area (fig 2), built to a strict street grid, represented the bulk of the ‘bylaw’ type terraced housing in the town built before 1891.
+Large areas of early terraced housing were knocked down in the 1960s and 70s within the area now occupied by the ‘Late 20th Century Replanned Centres’ character zone.
+This area, built to a strict street grid, represented the bulk of the ‘bylaw’ type terraced housing built in the town before 1891.

-Figure 2: The area now occupied by Rotherham Markets the Arts Centre and the Civic Building was cleared of late 19th century grid iron terraced housing in the late 1960s.
+Figure 2: The area occupied by Rotherham Markets, the Arts Centre and the Civic Building was cleared of grid iron terraced housing in the late 1960s.

-Composite image produced from Cities Revealed aerial photography © the GeoInformation Group, 1999 and 1891 OS 25 inch to the mile survey data © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.
+Aerial photography © the GeoInformation Group, 1999; 1891 OS 25 inch to the mile data ? and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.

-Suburbanisation of these areas was frequently a result of the organic extension of earlier industrial suburbs.
-In addition to the large area of grid iron development illustrated in figure 2 there were further large areas of terraced development in the ‘Thorn Hill’ and ‘Masbrough to New York’ areas of the ‘Industrial’ character zone.
-On the whole development within this zone did not serve to preserve earlier field boundary patterns although there are some places where indications survive of earlier villa developments which have been subsequently intensified.
+On the whole, development within this zone did not preserve earlier field boundary patterns.
+There are some places where indications survive of earlier villa developments, which have seen subsequent intensification.
 Examples of this process are most common in the ‘Clifton Park Terraces’ character area.
-This area surrounds post-medieval ribbon development along Westgate and appears to have been a focus for the construction of lower middle class housing during the late 19th century with partially developed streets visible by 1891 at Clifton Bank, Wellgate Mount, Aldred Street, Chatham Street and Clifton Lane (fig 3).
-These developments largely fossilise boundary patterns indicated on a 1764 map of the area (Kelk 1764), a mixture of sinuous piecemeal and straighter parliamentary enclosures.
-This type of development pattern, where land is first divided into plots which are subsequently developed in turn by individually designed properties before amalgamation and development as terraces has been noted in Barnsley and Sheffield as well as elsewhere in Rotherham as typical of ‘Freehold Land’ societies.
-This process may well reflect the fact that the primary motivation behind the subdivision of these areas of land was the ‘acquisition of land’ by a wider sector of society in a deliberate attempt to widen the franchise rather than develop housing.
+This area surrounds post-medieval ribbon development along Westgate and appears to have been a focus for the construction of lower middle class housing during the late 19th century, with partially developed streets visible by 1891 at Clifton Bank, Wellgate Mount, Aldred Street, Chatham Street and Clifton Lane.
+These developments largely fossilised the boundary patterns indicated on a 1764 map of the area (Kelk 1764), a mixture of sinuous piecemeal and straighter parliamentary enclosures.
+This type of development pattern, where land is first divided into plots that are subsequently developed in turn by individually designed properties before amalgamation and development as terraces, has been noted in Barnsley and Sheffield as well as elsewhere in Rotherham and is thought to be typical of ‘Freehold Land’ societies.

-Figure 3: The ‘Clifton Terraces’ character area (red) in 1891 surrounded by historic core (brown) and 19th Century Villa Suburbs (green).
+Figure 3: The ‘Clifton Terraces’ character area (red) in 1891, surrounded by the historic core (brown) and 19th Century Villa suburbs (green).
 The area was later infilled with grid iron terraced developments.

 Map base © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024